-Grants/contributions - revenue grants are adjusted from those receivable in the year to those receivable without conditions or for which conditions were satisfied throughout the year.
-The taxation and non-specific grant income and expenditure line is also credited with capital grants receivable and payable in the year without conditions or for which conditions were satisfied in the year.
+Grants/contributions - the taxation and non-specific grant income and expenditure line is credited with capital grants receivable and payable in the year without conditions or for which conditions were satisfied in the year.

 Financing - the statutory charges for capital financing i.e. Minimum Revenue Provision, debt repayment and other revenue contributions are deducted from other income and expenditure as these are not chargeable under generally accepted accounting practices.